 - ½ teaspoon Garlic Powder

-- Pinch of Salt & Black Pepper
+- Pinch of Black Pepper

-Sweet Chili Sauce:
+Sweet Chili Sauce

-- 2 tablespoon Low Sodium Soy Sauce
+- 2 tablespoon Low-Sodium Soy Sauce

-- 2 teaspoons Rice Vinegar
+- 1 tablespoon Rice Vinegar

-- 2 tablespoons Green Onions finely chopped
+- 2 tablespoons Chopped Green Onions more for garnish

-- 1 teaspoons Sesame Seeds
+- 1 teaspoon Sesame Seeds more for garnish

 Instructions